kreuz123/Financial_Analysis-of-UPM/README.md

 This project provided an in-depth understanding of UPM’s performance trends and alignment with its sustainability goals.
 The findings highlight the importance of data-driven decision-making in understanding market dynamics, addressing challenges, and aligning business operations with long-term strategies.

 For further details, refer to the attached files and visualizations.
+For the Excel files, please download and read them locally.

 ---